tgstation/tgstation/CONTRIBUTING.md

 We have a [list of guides on the wiki](http://www.tgstation13.org/wiki/index.php/Guides#Development_and_Contribution_Guides) which will help you get started contributing to /tg/station with git and Dream Maker.
 For beginners, it is recommended you work on small projects, at first.
 If you need help learning to program in BYOND check out this [repository of resources](http://www.byond.com/developer/articles/resources).

-There is an easy list of issues which are [contributor friendly, here](https://github.com/tgstation/-tg-station/issues?labels=Contributor+Friendly&page=1&state=open).
+There is an open list of approachable issues for [your inspiration here](https://github.com/tgstation/-tg-station/issues?q=is%3Aopen+is%3Aissue+label%3A%22Easy+Fix%22).

 You can of course, as always, ask for help at [#coderbus](irc://irc.rizon.net/coderbus) on irc.rizon.net.
 We are just here to have fun and help so do not expect professional support please.